-Nutrition Science (M.S.)
+Master's Degree in Nutrition Science

 Nutrition is a broad field that spans multiple disciplines.
-Similarly, students entering the Nutrition Science program may have had previous training in various fields, bringing a diversity of backgrounds, expertise and experiences.
-We are not searching for students with specific backgrounds.
-Instead, we are looking for students who want to be innovative, have a desire to learn, want to explore new areas of study and to become leaders in the field of nutrition.
+Students entering the Nutrition Science program may have had previous training in various fields, bringing a diversity of backgrounds, expertise and experiences.
+We are specifically looking for students who want to be innovative, have a desire to learn and want to explore new areas of study.

 - Concentration: Nutrition Science

-- Degree: Master of Science
+- Degree: Master of Science (MS)

 - Degree Sheet

-When completing the M.S. application, your major will be nutrition with a concentration in nutrition science.
+When completing the MS application, your major will be Nutrition with a concentration in Nutrition Science.

 "The College of Health Sciences at the University of Memphis has both challenged and strengthened me more than I thought possible.
 This is largely due to the phenomenal faculty in the M.S. in Nutrition Science program who have a passion for education and research that is unparalleled.
 In addition to greatly expanding my knowledge in nutrition, I worked on many research projects which exposed me to immunology, phlebotomy and a variety of lab techniques such as western blotting and histology.
 Learning how to work in a biochemistry laboratory was very rewarding and truly refined my critical thinking and problem solving skills.
-I can confidently say that the College of Health Sciences prepared me for my career in nutrition and research." - Jacqueline Marie Wyman, M.S.
+I can confidently say that the College of Health Sciences prepared me for my career in nutrition and research." - Jacqueline Marie Wyman, MS

 "Thanks to my time and work at the College of Health Sciences, I have been able to grow and pursue dreams that were not previously possible.
 Through one-on-one mentorships with exceptional professors and interdisciplinary collaboration, I was prepared for further graduate study and research pursuits.
 Furthermore, my diverse experiences working as a graduate research assistant have provided me the tools to succeed in the competitive science field.
-I highly recommend the College of Health Sciences to anyone who is motivated and ready for a challenge." - Jessica L. Hill, M.S., RN
+I highly recommend the College of Health Sciences to anyone who is motivated and ready for a challenge." - Jessica L. Hill, MS, RN